 AARP works to protect reverse mortgage borrowers

-As the largest senior advocacy group out there, AARP works to ensure that the financial products available to seniors are safe and are in the best interest of those who use them.
+As the most significant senior advocacy group, AARP ensures that the financial products available to seniors are safe and in the best interest of those who use them.

 Another recent example involved AARP’s urging the Federal Housing Administration to clarify the reverse mortgage “non-recourse” policy.
-At AARP’s urging, FHA clarified that any non-borrowing spouse is allowed to purchase the home for fair market value in the case where a borrowing spouse passes away or leaves the home.
+At AARP’s urging, FHA clarified that any non-borrowing spouse can purchase the home for fair market value if a borrowing spouse passes away or leaves the home.

-This important protection means that a reverse mortgage heir never has to repay more on the loan than the home is worth at the time of the home sale.
+This vital protection means that a reverse mortgage heir never has to repay more on the loan than the home is worth at the time of the home sale.